Collegiate Association of Table Top Gamers

-The Collegiate Association of Table Top Gamers (CATTG), is an international college-student run organization for table top gaming clubs at universities whose interests span (but are not limited to) paper and pencil RPGs, collectible card games, and board games of all shapes and sizes.
+The Collegiate Association of Table Top Gamers (CATTG), was an international college-student run organization for table top gaming clubs at universities whose interests span (but are not limited to) paper and pencil RPGs, collectible card games, and board games of all shapes and sizes.
 There are currently fifteen official chapters, all of which run themselves individually, but collaborate to keep the network strong.
 All activities are done in a non-profit manner, and the organization affiliates its activities and goals with other non-profit organizations such as the Ronald McDonald House, Toys for Tots, and various other philanthropic programs and events such as cancer walks.

 Representatives from each university plan trips, conventions, and other events and members from the clubs are universally receptive to other gamers from other universities due to the foundation of a network based on the common interest of gaming.
 Companies are also welcome and have showcased products at club meetings.

 The organization, founded by J.C.
 Clare and Tom Elliott, started as an individual club at Fort Hays State University, Kansas when it was approved by the Student Government Association there on November 21, 2003.
 In 2005, current Executive Director Mike Roselli (NCSU) contacted former President Logan Bonner (FHSU) and after a series of meetings, a new CATTG Chapter was ready to be instituted.
 On February 9, 2006, the organization grew to a national level when the second CATTG chapter was founded at North Carolina State University.

 As of 2009, the organization has grown to thirteen chapters, spreading to colleges all over the United States.
 With a goal to encourage and facilitate the creation and survival of table top gaming clubs and the values of "Integrity, Respect, Growth, Fun, and Charity", the organization has received much notoriety in the college gaming demographic, with numerous online articles written about the organization and its clubs.

 Requirements

 There are no financial requirements at this time.
 All university gaming clubs are eligible to join, provided they are a registered club at their school and they have a constitution.
 One of the club's primary interests must be table top games, though they are encouraged to include other interests as they see fit.

 Each club must have a board member, to provide equal representation for the organization.
 This position is defaulted to the club president, however, the president may appoint someone else for the task.
 The Board Member votes to decide organization matters.
 All other operations are run on a chapter-by-chapter basis.
 While one chapter can look to another for assistance, each club is its own, independent organization that uses CATTG as a college-gaming networking tool, and can remove itself from it at any time.

-For more information on requirements, prospective chapters are invited to read the document Becoming a Chapter.